 To remove the seed, use a quick, hard motion to whack the blade of a knife into the seed; twist and pull to remove it.

 On a cutting surface, cut each half in half again, and peel away the skin from each of the quarters using your fingers or a small knife.
 You can also cut slices in the avocado half, cutting through the fruit but not through the skin and scooping out slices using a spoon.

-Look for avocados that are not bruised or overly soft, and that have no gouges or broken skin.
-If you won't be using the avocado for three or four days, choose firm avocados.
+Learning how to tell if an avocado is ripe is key—after all, no one likes tossing out overripe produce.
+While you're at the store, look for avocados that are not bruised or too soft, and that have no gouges or broken skin.
+If you're not using the avocado for three or four days, choose firm avocados.
 If you need to use the avocados right away, choose a ripe avocado that yields to gentle pressure when cradled in your hand.